Ministry-of-Decentralization/algernon_dapp/README.md

 # the Graph Protocol
   - Tracks transactions on chain and updates a Postgres db

-# Server
- - backend providing connections to different datastores or services

 ### 3rd Party Libs
   - Graph Protocol
   - Fortmatic